Fairlife Core Power Elite Chocolate Nutrition Facts (Per 14oz Bottle)

 Flavor

-We poured the first bottle into a tall glass to see the color, deep chocolate brown, with a slight foam on top after the shake.
-First sip read as real chocolate milk, not 'chocolate-flavored.'
+Poured into a glass, the color is a deep chocolate brown, with a slight foam on top after shaking.
+Buyers consistently describe the first sip as real chocolate milk, not 'chocolate-flavored.'
 The cocoa is the lead note, dairy creaminess underneath, and the sweetness is dialed back compared to Premier Protein or Muscle Milk.
-By the time we finished the bottle, we genuinely wanted another, which is more than we can say for most 40g+ shakes that turn chalky after the first half.
+Reviewers note it stays drinkable to the last sip, unlike many 40g+ shakes that turn chalky after the first half.

 Texture

 Smoother than expected for 42g protein in 14 ounces.
 Creamier than OWYN or Orgain, but lighter than full-fat dairy.
-We shook each bottle before opening and got zero protein graininess, no chalk, no settling at the bottom.
-After leaving one in the fridge for four days, the texture stayed consistent, no separation.
+Buyers report zero protein graininess after a quick shake, no chalk, and no settling at the bottom.
+Reviewers also note the texture holds up over a few days in the fridge, with no separation.

 Sweetness Level

 Moderate-low.
 Sucralose + acesulfame K provide enhancement on top of natural lactose.
-Less artificial sweetener bite than Premier Protein.
-We finished each bottle without the sugar fatigue we usually feel halfway through a sweeter shake.
+Reviewers describe less artificial sweetener bite than Premier Protein, and several note they don't get the sugar fatigue common halfway through a sweeter shake.

 Best Time to Drink